 This word cloud screen lets users navigate a sizable pool of words organized by category (or “theme.”)
 I opted for a list instead of a grid for ease of implementation.
 Based on user testing, I noticed that most testers wanted more control over which words were selected.
 To respond to this need, I got rid of the locking and randomization and introduced a “type your own word” feature in its place.
 I also added a counter to imply a maximum word count, which is augmented by a toast if users try to select too many words.
 The word limit constraint is provided by DEL, whose movement sentence formula accommodates up to 4 actions.

 During the design and revision process I paid special attention to the exploration screen because it’s where prototyping, user testing sessions and mixpanel data showed the most time was being spent by our testers.

 Random with “lock to keep”

-The first exploration screen uses a locking paradigm similar to the word cloud screen.
-This encourages exploratory behavior and critical thinking: each time the user wants to see more information, they need to evaluate each row for significance.
+The first exploration screen used a locking paradigm similar to the word cloud screen.
+This would encourage exploratory behavior and critical thinking: when the user wants to see more information, they evaluate each row for significance and decide consciously.

 Randomize per row

 It became clear that a more common usage pattern for the screen was to cycle through options per-row instead of than per-round.
 Rather than making users tediously toggle a set of locks for this behavior, the developer and I decided to permit individual rows to be randomized by tapping them.

 Testers in the latter version noticed the questions in the middle screen (eg. “with?”) didn’t always match for grammar so I revised by including LMA category titles, using domain-specific language, and adding a reference of artistic questions to the screen’s help modal.